FdA Early Years Childhood Studies

 - You’ll have the opportunity to develop leadership skills and broaden your practical and theoretical early-years knowledge.

-- After successfully completing this course, you could take your studies to degree level with our BA (Hons) Early Years Childhood Studies (Top-up) course – which is available part-time at the University or full-time at Accrington and Rossendale College.
+- After successfully completing this course, you could take your studies to degree level with our BA (Hons) Early Years Childhood Studies (top-up) course.

 - The teaching staff are professionals who have worked in the early years sector and have substantial knowledge and experience in the field.